-Our Work in Daulatdia
+Our Work to Combat Trafficking in Daulatdia

 One of the largest brothels in the world, Daulatdia in Bangladesh is a community built upon sex work.
 Thanks to our supporters, Save the Children has been working in the village since 1997, supporting mothers and children with the aim of lifting children out of poverty and toward a better future – breaking the cycle of poverty and sexual exploitation.